-Often simply called “urethanes”, but should not be confused with ethyl carbamate, which is also called urethane.
-Polyurethanes neither contain nor are produced from ethyl carbamate.
+Sometimes simply called “urethanes”, Polyurethanes should not be confused with ethyl carbamate, also called urethane.
+They neither contain nor are produced from ethyl carbamate.

-Polyurethanes are used in the manufacture of microcellular foam seals and gaskets; durable elastomeric wheels and tires; automotive suspension bushings; electrical potting compounds; high performance adhesives; surface coatings and surface sealants; and hard-plastic parts (i.e., for electronic instruments).
+Polyurethane products have many uses.
+From the manufacture of microcellular foam seals and gaskets; durable elastomeric wheels and tires and automotive suspension bushings.
+To electrical potting compounds; high performance adhesives; surface coatings and surface sealants; and hard-plastic parts (i.e., for electronic instruments).

 Also used for the manufacture of hoses and skateboard wheels as it combines the best properties of both rubber and plastic.